prebid/Prebid.js/README.md

-Home of the Prebid.js documentation and downloads at [Prebid.org](http://prebid.org).
+This repository contains the source files for the Prebid.js documentation site at [Prebid.org](http://prebid.org).

-Thanks in advance for any contributions!
-All contributors are listed in the **Thanks** section below.

-Please see the sections below before submitting a PR.
+Please see the sections below for more information.

 + [Contributing](#contributing)
 + [License](#license)